Ringeroffcial/FinalAssesment/readme.md

     "@react-native-community/slider": "5.0.1"

-to run my project, simple run the command: npm install
+-to run my project, simple run the command: npm install -scan the qrcode and vwalla Onboarding for firstime users, -login/signup
+-Explore screen which is an equivallence of a homescreen -click on a hotel tab
+-you will be taken to a hotel details screen
+-add bookings
+-and be happy
+-rate our service although i know its bad because of the pictures and rate the developers and what they should fix next time.

+thank you